BESS Workgroup

 Preference.
 A numerically higher or lower value of this field is

-more preferred for Designated Forwarder election depending on the
+more preferred for Designated Forwarder DF election depending on the DF Algorithm algorithm being

-DF Algorithm being used, as explained in Section 4.1.
-The
+used, as explained in Section 4.1.
+The Designated Forwarder

-Designated Forwarder Preference field is specific to DF Algorithms
+Preference field is specific to DF Algorithms Highest-Preference and Lowest-

-not define any meaning for other algorithms.
-If the DF Algorithm
+meaning for other algorithms.
+If the DF Algorithm algorithm is different

 * RSV and Reserved fields (from bit 16 to bit 18, and from bit 40 to

-47): when When the DF Algorithm is set to Highest-Preference or Lowest-
+47): when When the DF Algorithm algorithm is set to Highest-Preference or Lowest-

 Preference algorithm,